LeszekR/movie-app/README.md

   separated from global navigation
 - used navigation triggered by `Controllers` via `NavigationCommand` field in the `view`'s `state` as commented below
-- `NavigationCommand` follows single-use pattern to prevent unnecessary rebuilds
+- `NavigationCommand` follows a single-use pattern to prevent multiple navigation triggers
 - Introduced `restoreView` field in `MovieListState` to reduce the number of `Widget's` rebuilds to returns from navigation only
 - used `ListView.builder` in `MovieListView` instead of `ListFiew.separated` to speed up the build